 All Travel Study participants are representatives of the College community.
 It is expected that they will behave at all times in a manner befitting that responsibility.
-Program participants also are expected to remember that behaviors that are acceptable in the United States may not be acceptable in the destination visited.
-Participants are expected to act accordingly, as instructed by program personnel.
+Course participants also are expected to remember that behaviors that are acceptable in the United States may not be acceptable in the destination visited.
+Participants are expected to act accordingly, as instructed by course personnel.

-- All Travel Study participants are required to be cleared for travel by the Student Health and Wellness Center. - Program participants are expected to comply with all policies and rules of the Travel Study program and Code of Student Conduct as they currently stand, or as they may change from time to time.
-This includes, but is not limited to, policies that are written in travel study contract or other documents, as well as policies that are described orally at the orientation meetings or by the staff. - Program participants are expected to attend all programs and to participate fully in all aspects of the program.
+- All Travel Study participants are required to be cleared for travel by the Student Health and Wellness Center. - Course participants are expected to comply with all policies and rules of the Travel Study course and Code of Student Conduct as they currently stand, or as they may change from time to time.
+This includes, but is not limited to, policies that are written in travel study contract or other documents, as well as policies that are described orally at the orientation meetings or by the staff. - Travel Study course participants are expected to attend all course meetings and to participate fully in all aspects of the course.
 The Travel Study experience is based upon a sense of shared identity and community.
-This requires everyone to be participants in all aspects of the program. - Program participants are not permitted to go to areas placed off-limits without the expressed, specific permission of the attending Leader. - Program participants of faculty led travel study programs, exchange, and mobility programs will be required to attend the mandatory Pre-Departure Seminar, as outlined on the Travel Study & Exchange website, and failure to attend will result on a hold placed on the student account, and could result in my dismissal of the program without refund.
+This requires everyone to be participants in all aspects of the course. - Course participants are not permitted to go to areas placed off-limits without the expressed, specific permission of the attending Leader. - Course participants of faculty led travel study courses, exchange, and mobility programs will be required to attend the mandatory Pre-Departure Seminar, as outlined on the Travel and External Study & Exchange website, and failure to attend will result on a hold placed on the student account and could result in my dismissal of the course without refund.